leafo/lessphp/README.md

 ### How to use in your php project

-Copy less.inc.php to your include directory and include it into your project.
+Copy lessc.inc.php to your include directory and include it into your project.

 There are a few ways to interface with the compiler.
 The easiest is to have it compile a LESS file when the page is requested.
-The static function `less::ccompile`, checked compile, will compile the input LESS file only when it is newer than the output file.
+The static function `lessc::ccompile`, checked compile, will compile the input LESS file only when it is newer than the output file.

 	try {